nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

 .. note::

    The 1PPS feature must not be used when LTE is enabled.

+   The application must make sure that LTE is not enabled in functional mode when 1PPS is enabled.
+   The application needs to call the :c:func:`nrf_modem_gnss_1pps_disable` function before activating LTE by setting the functional mode to ``1`` (full functionality), ``2`` (receive only) or ``21`` (activate LTE).
+   However, LTE can remain enabled in system mode configuration to avoid the need to change between system modes when a switch between LTE connectivity and time pulse output is desired.

 Resolving the UTC time of 1PPS pulse occurrence
 ===============================================